Guarda Municipal

 My work investigates the police and public security policies in the context of democratic regimes including the participation of police officers in electoral politics and the impact of police interactions on citizen attitudes and behaviors.
 While my regional focus is Latin America, specifically Brazil, I have works in progress focused in the United States as well.

-My research has been generously funded by the NSF Doctoral Dissertation Research Improvement Grant (DDRIG) and a Fulbright Study/Research Grant, as well as internal grants from the Hellen Kellogg Institute for International Studies and The Institute for Scholarship in the Liberal Arts.
+My research has been generously funded by an APSA Doctoral Dissertation Research Improvement Grant (DDRIG) and a Fulbright Study/Research Grant, as well as internal grants from the Hellen Kellogg Institute for International Studies and The Institute for Scholarship in the Liberal Arts.
 My work has appeared in Party Politics, Political Research Quarterly, Urban Affairs Review, and Latin American Politics and Society, among others.

 Publications